jianxunbak/Assignment-3.1/lesson.md

 ### 👨‍💻 Activity: Get 2 numbers from user and add them

-Create a new file `AddTwoNumbers.java` and write a program that gets 2 numbers from the user and add them together.
+Create a new file `AddTwoNumbers.java` and write a program that reads 2 numbers from the console and add them together.

 ## Part 7 (Optional) - Compiled vs Interpreted Language